At Yale, Kavanaugh stayed out of debates at a time of many

 "If you had asked him back then: 'You have the option of becoming a Supreme Court justice or having a six-year career in the NBA,' I think he would have picked the NBA," said Rusty Sullivan, a fellow sportswriter at the college paper.

-In some ways, Kavanaugh was like many Yale students of his time: a product of a high-powered East Coast prep school who majored in history, then Yale's most popular major, and headed for law school after graduating in 1987.
+In some ways, Kavanaugh was like many Yale students of his time: a product of a high-powered East Coast prep school and headed for law school after graduating in 1987.
 Interviews with more than a dozen people who knew him in college and Yale Law School draw a portrait of a serious, but not showy student and sports lover whose drive and competitiveness helped him both on the court and in the classroom.

 But Kavanaugh's Yale experience wasn't entirely typical.

-He pledged a party-hearty — for Yale — fraternity at a time when Greek life was minimal there; a resurgence would kindle campus debate during his undergraduate years.
+He pledged a party-hearty — for Yale — fraternity at a time when Greek life was minimal there.
 He also joined an all-male "senior society," a campus group that selects a handful of students each year for private socializing.

-"That often meant, in the Yale Law School environment of the time, that I stood alone.
-Some things don't change," said Kavanaugh, who would become the fourth Yale Law graduate sitting on the high court if he's confirmed.
+"That often meant, in the Yale Law School environment of the time that I stood alone.
+Some things don't change," said Kavanaugh.

 The White House declined to comment for this story.
 The Senate Judiciary Committee is scheduled to begin hearings on the nomination Tuesday.